hofstadter-io/hof/docs/content/modules/_index.md

 {{<lead>}}
-`hof mod` is a command for
+`hof mod` helps you manage
-CUE modules and dependency management.
+CUE modules and dependencies.
+They are based on Go modules,
+can be backed by git or oci,
-It is based on Go modules, backed by git, supports public and private repositories, and makes working with CUE modules easy.
+support public and private visibility, and make working with CUE modules easy!
 {{</lead>}}